 Because L-arginine is primarily found in animal foods, many L-arginine supplements are not vegetarian.
-If you’re vegan or vegetarian, look for supplements that are specifically labeled as suitable for these diets.
+If you’re vegan or vegetarian, look for supplements specifically labeled as suitable for these diets.

-If ED is your primary concern, you should consult a healthcare provider for more treatment options.
+If ED is your primary concern, you should consult a healthcare professional for more treatment options.

 Keep in mind that L-arginine isn’t an essential nutrient, so no set dosage guidelines exist.
-Your healthcare provider may give you dosage guidance if you need it.
+Your healthcare professional may give you dosage guidance if you need it.

 Useful supplement shopping guides